Visualization Generation with Large Language Models: An Evaluation: Related Work

+\textbf{Visualization.} Evaluating the capabilities of LLMs for visualization tasks is crucial because the evaluation results help users understand the performance of LLMs and guide further improvements and optimizations. \revise{In addition to the LLM-based NL2VIS methods introduced in the previous part, some work focuses on the evaluation of LLMs' capability for the visualization generation task.} Maddigan et al.~\cite{Maddigan-arxiv230314292-Chat2VIS} quantitatively evaluate the performance of the proposed Chat2VIS system~\cite{Maddigan-access2023-Chat2VIS} based on Python using benchmark datasets, and the results show that their system has a performance comparable to previous NL2VIS approaches.

+\revise{Vazquez~\cite{pacificvis24-Vazquez-LLMready4vis} evaluates the capabilities of LLMs to generate visualizations of 24 different charts and three different Python libraries using GPT3 and GPT4.
+The results show that LLMs can support a majority of tested chart types regardless of specific Python libraries.} \revise{Furthermore, some work proposes new frameworks to provide guidance for the NL2VIS evaluation.} \revise{Podo et al.~\cite{eurova24ws-Podo-framework4eval} propose a theoretical framework, EvaLLM, for the evaluation of LLM-based NL2VIS approach, which lists multiple visualization properties to be assessed.} \revise{Chen et al.~\cite{tvcg25-Chen-VisEval} propose VisEval, a high-quality benchmark for LLM-based NL2VIS evaluation, and an evaluation framework that has three main perspectives: validity, legality, and readability.}

+\revise{In addition to the visualization generation task, some work is interested in the capability of LLMs for other tasks.} \revise{Kim et al.~\cite{arxiv231009617-Kim-HowGoodonVisDesign} evaluate the capability of ChatGPT to generate guidance on visualization design and find that ChatGPT has great visualization knowledge and can give various responses compared with human experts.} \revise{Chen et al.~\cite{arxiv230602914-Chen-BeyondGeneratingCode} evaluate the capability of GPT models to accomplish the assignments of a data visualization course and find the potentials of GPT to complete more visualization tasks.} \revise{Wu et al.~\cite{emnlp24-Wu-ChartInsights} focus on the capability of multimodal LLMs for chart question answering tasks.
+They make a new dataset, ChartInsights, and evaluate the performance of 19 multimodal LLMs.}

-\textbf{Visualization.} Evaluating the capabilities of LLMs on the visualization generation task is crucial because the evaluation results assist users in understanding LLMs' performance and guide further improvements and optimizations.
-Maddigan et al.~\cite{Maddigan-arxiv230314292-Chat2VIS} quantitatively evaluate the performance of the proposed Chat2VIS system~\cite{Maddigan-access2023-Chat2VIS} using the nvBench~\cite{Luo-sigmod2021-NL2VISbenchmark} and NLVCorpus~\cite{Srinivasan-chi2021-nlvUtterance} datasets, and the results show their system has a comparable performance against previous NL2VIS approaches.
-However, Chat2VIS outputs Python codes, which is not the mainstream approach for visualization creation.
-Moreover, they have not fully optimized their prompts with various existing strategies and the performance cannot present the true potential of LLMs in the NL2VIS task.
-In this paper, we investigate existing prompt strategies and leverage the strategies suitable for our NL2VIS task to construct different high-quality prompts.
-We select Vega-Lite~\cite{Satyanarayan-tvcg2017-VegaLite}, which is a popular approach for visualization creation in the visualization community, and evaluate the performances of LLMs using few-shot and zero-shot prompts to explore the potential of LLMs in the NL2VIS task fully.
+In this paper, we investigate existing prompt strategies and \revise{apply} the strategies \revise{to make them} suitable for our NL2VIS task to construct different high-quality prompts.
+We selected Vega-Lite~\cite{Satyanarayan-tvcg2017-VegaLite}, which is a popular approach for the creation of visualization in the visualization community, and we evaluated the performance of LLMs to explore the potential of LLMs in the NL2VIS task \revise{under different prompt strategies}.